-This is our first year supporting BMW’s prestigious golf tournament in Germany, but it is the culmination of a partnership that began years ago and together, we aim to shape the future of sports.
+This year, NTT DATA is a Main Partner of the BMW International Open, as well as being the official Technology and Innovation Partner for the event.
+It is the second consecutive year that we have supported BMW’s prestigious golf tournament in Germany, but our sponsorship represents the culmination of a partnership that began years ago.
+Together, we aim to shape the future of sports.

-Through the use of data, analytics and cutting-edge digital technology, NTT DATA will help BMW to provide its most immersive data experience yet, putting golf fans at the heart of all the action, and presenting analysis of all the data from Munich to engage and delight spectators.
-Inspired by our previous work delivering the NTT DATA Wall at The Open, we will analyse billions of data points from all over the course to generate a constant stream of real-time intelligent insights for fans, including player performance comparisons and hole-by-hole analysis.
+Through the use of data, analytics and cutting-edge digital technology, NTT DATA is helping BMW to deliver its immersive data-led fan experience.
+The experience, which is distributed via the BMW Golf Sport digital platforms, puts golf fans at the heart of all the action by presenting analysis of all the data from Munich to engage and delight spectators.
+Inspired by our previous work delivering the NTT DATA Wall at The Open, the experience analyses billions of data points from all over the course to generate a constant stream of real-time intelligent insights for fans, including player performance comparisons, interactive leader boards, and hole-by-hole analysis.

-Distributed via the BMW Golf Sport digital platforms, fans from around the world will be able to keep up with all the action, for free, receiving real-time updates during event and enabling them to enjoy the ultimate second screen experience while they watch the live broadcast.
+Fans from around the world will be able to keep up with all the action from the tournament, for free, receiving real-time updates during event and enabling them to enjoy the ultimate second screen experience while they watch the live broadcast.
 The NTT DATA experience is the evolution of live sports news, delivering not just real-time results but also an AI-designed stream of content and analysis for a personalised viewing experience.

 A history of NTT DATA and BMW